Written by Hajime Tsui (@hajimetwi3) - January 2026

 - Human-review-based guardrail saturation attacks

-- Attacks on AI reviewers via guardrails
+- Attacks on AI-based review systems via guardrails

 Unlike jailbreak or prompt injection attacks that aim to extract prohibited outputs,